-In addition, from time to time we may enter into negotiations for acquisitions, relationships, joint ventures or investments that are not ultimately consummated.
-These negotiations could result in significant diversion of our management stime, as well as substantial out-of-pocket costs.
+We have no assurance that we will ultimately be successful in acquiring the STB business of Trident.
+In addition, from time to time we may enter into other negotiations for acquisitions, relationships, joint ventures or investments that are not ultimately consummated.
+These negotiations could result in significant diversion of our management's time, as well as substantial out-of-pocket costs, which could materially and adversely affect our operating results during the periods in which such costs are incurred.